yaegashi/azbill/README.md

 The attributes omit due to empty values in `flatten` format are all present in it.
 The encoding is UTF-8 with BOM, the line ending is CRLF.
 You should be able to directly open it with Microsoft Excel.

+## Output destination

+### File or standard output

+azbill makes the output into a file specified by `--output`.
+If `--output` is not specified, it writes to the standard output.

+`--format` defaults to `csv`.

+### MongoDB

+With `--mongo-uri`, azbill connects to the MongoDB server and makes the output there.
+`--output` is ignored.

+It also requires `--mongo-db` and `--mongo-collection` for the MongoDB output to work.
+Specify `--mongo-drop` to drop the existing collection before writing.

+`--format` should be `json` (default) or `flatten`.
+It writes a document for every JSON object.

 ## Examples